hhenrichsen/canvas-commons/README.md

 - `scrollOffset` - the initial offset to use for the scrollable
 - `scrollPadding` - the amount of extra space to add when scrolling to preset positions
+- `zoom` - the zoom level of the scrollable

 #### Example